scipion-em/docs/docs/user/tutorials/tomo/Picking_tutorial/Tutorial_Picking.rst

 After picking enough positive and negative references, you can click on the `Train` button found in the **e2spt_boxer_convent.py** window.
 If no nets were created/loaded before, Eman will create a new net automatically.

 You can check the training status inside Scipion.
-To do so, go to `Output Log` |rarr| `run.stdout`.
+To do so, go to `Output Log` ➤ `run.stdout`.
 There you can check the current training iteration and loss.
 If the training process works properly, the loss should follow a decreasing trend.

 .. figure:: /docs/user/tutorials/tomo/Picking_tutorial/Scipion_status.png
    :align: center